cipherswami/boot-nethunter/README.md

 # Boot Nethunter
 - It is an executable that boots Kali-Chroot (_one Installed with Nethunter_) in Termux.
 [Rooted Andriod]

-**NOTE**: This is not the same as _Nethunter Rootless_.
+**NOTE**: This is not same as _Nethunter Rootless_.

 # Motive
 If you have ever used Nethunter-Rooted, then you would have definitely come across Nethunter-terminal.
 Nethunter-terminal is one of the good interfaces but, it doesn't support that much customizability when compared to other interfaces such as Termux.
 If you ever took a fancy to start the **Rooted Kali chroot** in **termux** but faild.
 Then this is the right place.

 # Pre-requisites
 1. Install git in Termux: `pkg install git`